DocNow/twarc/README.md

     twarc hydrate ids.txt > tweets.json

-Twitter API's [Terms of Service](https://dev.twitter.com/overview/terms/policy#6._Be_a_Good_Partner_to_Twitter) prevent people from making large amounts of raw Twitter data available on the Web.
+Twitter API's [Terms of Service](https://dev.twitter.com/overview/terms/policy#6._Be_a_Good_Partner_to_Twitter) discourage people from making large amounts of raw Twitter data available on the Web.
 The data can be used for research and archived for local use, but not shared with the world.
 Twitter does allow files of tweet identifiers to be shared, which can be useful when you would like to make a dataset of tweets available.
 You can then use Twitter's API to *hydrate* the data, or to retrieve the full JSON for each identifier.
 This is particularly important for [verification](https://en.wikipedia.org/wiki/Reproducibility) of social media research.

-to fetch the full JSON for each tweet and write it to stdout as line-oriented
-JSON:

 ### Users